Bokeh comes from the Japanese word boke (ボケ), which means “blur.”

 Youth and youth’s perspective — with the artistic expression left to the photographer’s imagination — is the common thread in the galleries and stories of the up-and-coming photojournalists, young photographers and artists we feature on Bokeh Focus.
 We encourage these talented, hardworking people to collaborate with each other and support each other in their creative endeavors.

 @Bokeh_Focus: Our Instagram

-Many of the galleries and stories you see here are also posted on our Instagram account, @Bokeh_Focus.
+Many of the galleries and stories you see here are also posted on our Instagram @Bokeh_Focus.
 Be sure to check out all our Instagram posts and follow us!
-If you have pix you want us to see, tag them with @Bokeh_Focus.
-They will be entered into our Photographer of the Week contest.
-Let your friends know to follow us & vote for you!
+If you have pix you want us to see, tag them with @Bokeh_Focus (remember the underscore!)

 Share Your Work on Bokeh Focus

-Do you think your photo essay, photograph or art is what we are looking for at Bokeh Focus?
-Tag your pix on Instagram with @Bokeh_Focus to enter them in our Photographer of the Week contest.
-Every month a Photographer of the Month is voted for and featured on @Bokeh_Focus and here on this website.
-We look forward to seeing your creative work!
+Do you think your photo essay, photograph, or art is what we are looking for at Bokeh Focus?
+Tag your pix on Instagram with @Bokeh_Focus (remember the underscore!) or submit photos using this email form.

 Explore Our Affiliated Websites Published by the Center for Sustainable Journalism